cxrodgers/ArduFSM/MultiSens/README.md

 For a full list of trial parameters, see below.

 ###Code
-As with all ArduFSM protocols, the code for running this protocol consists of separate computer-side and Arduino programs.
+As with all ArduFSM protocols, the code for running this protocol consists of separate host PC-side and Arduino programs.

-####Desktop-side code
+####Host PC-side code
-The desktop-side code is responsible for choosing and sending trial parameters to the Arduino and giving it the signal to initiate each trial (see below for detailed syntax and semantics).
-In this protocol, the desktop-side code is comprised entirely of `testMultiSens.py`.
+The host PC-side code is responsible for choosing and sending trial parameters to the Arduino and giving it the signal to initiate each trial (see below for detailed syntax and semantics).
+In this protocol, the host PC-side code is comprised entirely of `testMultiSens.py`.

-In addition, the desktop-side code will save to disk a file containing all messages received back from the Arduino over the course of the experiment, including information about responses, trial outcomes and acknowledgement of trial parameters send by the computer.
+In addition, the host PC-side code will save to disk a file containing all messages received back from the Arduino over the course of the experiment, including information about responses, trial outcomes and acknowledgement of trial parameters send by the computer.

 ####Arduino-side code
 The Arduino-side code is responsible for receiving trial parameters from the desktop, waiting to receive permission from the desktop to initiate trials, delivering stimuli, measuring responses, sending response data back to the desktop, and advancing the state.
-The Arduino-side code consists of five files: `MultiSens.ino`, `config.h`, `config.cpp`, `States.h` and `States.cpp`.
+The Arduino-side code consists of three files: `MultiSens.ino`, `States.h` and `States.cpp`.

 `MultiSens.ino` is the main sketch, and defines the behavior of the Arduino on every pass of the main loop function.
 On every pass of the main loop, the Arduino performs the following actions: